JanSlabon/playground/acrobat-validation-issue-1/README.md

 # Validation behavior of Acrobat for certification signatures

-We trapped into some issues related to validation of certification signatures in Acrobat Acrobat Reader (2021.007.20099)
+We ran into some issues related to validation of certification signatures in Acrobat Acrobat Reader (2021.007.20099)

 ## A certification signature can be added AFTER an approval signature